New Lease On Life For Montgomery County Woman Thanks To Tissue Transplant

 One tissue donor can restore health to more than 75 other people and unlike organ donation, tissue transplants don’t have to be matched because rejection is not generally a concern.

-There are more than one million tissue transplants performed every year.
+There are more than 1 million tissue transplants performed every year.